Requirements for Undergraduate Degrees

 A student may not use courses in the discipline of his or her major to fulfill University General Education Requirements in the following Ways of Knowing areas: Human Behavior, Human Creativity and the Nature of Science.

 Students should note that credit toward a degree cannot be obtained for material of what is essentially the same course, but offered in various introductory courses for different audiences.
-For example, a student receiving credit for BIOL 115N cannot receive credit for BIOL 105N or BIOL 108N.

 Evaluation of Writing Proficiency